 White grape juice brandy can replace Marsala cooking wine with a combination of brandy.

-non-fortified white wines can also be the replacements for Marsala wines in cooking.
+non-fortified white wines can also be the Marsala substitute in cooking.
 The flavor can be enhanced with the touch of brandy.

 Pinot Noir red-wine made of Pinot Noir grape variety is readily available in the market.
-This sweet wine can substitute Marsala wines easily to prepare any signature Marsala recipes.
+This sweet wine can be a Marsala wines substitute easily to prepare any signature Marsala recipes.